Viktor-Soltesz/salary-survey-analysis/README.md

 - **Multivariate ANOVA** to test how various factors affect salary
 - **Regression modeling** to predict and quantify salary based on profile features
 - **Post-hoc tests, diagnostics, and assumption validation**
-- **Insights communication** through annotated notebooks

-It complements the BI dashboard by offering controlled, reproducible quantitative conclusions beyond visual trends.
+It complements the Tableau dashboard by offering controlled, reproducible quantitative conclusions beyond visual trends.

 ---